Do the Digit Insurance

 • Reduce milk intake if you are prone to gastritis.

-If you have gastritis, there is no need to be worried as it is easily curable.
-The time taken to cure it will depend majorly on factors like- the type of gastritis you have been diagnosed with, the reasons that caused the symptoms and the severity of gastritis.
+If you have gastritis, it is unnecessary to worry as it is easily curable.
+The time taken to cure it will depend majorly on factors like- the type of gastritis you have been diagnosed with, the reasons that caused the symptoms, and the severity of gastritis.
 However, if you follow a proper diet for gastritis and take your prescribed medications, you can quickly get cured in no time.

 Can gastritis patients consume dairy foods with gastritis?